astral-sh/ty/README.md

 An extremely fast Python type checker and language server, written in Rust.

+> [!WARNING]
-**This project is still in development and is not ready for production use.**
+> ty is pre-release software and not ready for production use.
+Expect to encounter bugs, missing
+> features, and fatal errors.

+ty is in active development, and we're working hard to make it stable and feature-complete.

 ## Getting involved